-Do PPC Advertisements have to be in the Top Three?
+Do Google Ads have to be in the Top Three?

-If you believe in the myth that PPC advertisements in the top three spots on the Google SERP are the only advertising spots that are going to show high returns on your investments, you are seriously underestimating the power of PPC Advertising and the behavior of the average online user.
+If you believe in the myth that Google ads in the top three spots on the Google SERP are the only advertising spots that are going to show high returns on your investments, you are seriously underestimating the power of PPC Advertising and the behavior of the average online user.

 You might see your advertisement coming in at number 5 or 6 on the Google SERP and feel a pang of envy of those advertisements which feature above you, but it is important to not let your emotions take over.
 The best thing to do, in every respect with online advertising, is to let the data help you judge the situation.